-An amendment to Schedule 2 of the Electricity Regulation Act has been published for public comment, which would remove the licensing requirement for generation projects of any size to enable private investment at a much larger scale.
+Schedule 2 of the Electricity Regulation Act has been amended to remove the licensing requirement for generation projects of any size to enable private investment at a much larger scale.

 A new Ministerial determination has been published for over 18 000 MW of new generation capacity from wind, solar and battery storage.